Nevirapine Oral Suspension

 - If you are not sure what to do if you miss a dose, call your doctor.

 - If you miss 7 days of nevirapine oral suspension, call your doctor to find out what to do.

 What are some side effects that I need to call my doctor about right away?

 - Signs of kidney problems like unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.

 - Change in body fat.

-- This medicine may help the immune system work.
+- Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take nevirapine oral suspension.
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start this medicine.
+Tell your doctor right away if you have any new signs after you start nevirapine oral suspension, even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 What are some other side effects of Nevirapine Oral Suspension?